cosmos/cosmos-sdk/docs/architecture/adr-059-test-scopes.md

 #### Limitations

 Certain modules are tightly coupled beyond the test phase.
-See the dependency report for [bank->auth](./test-levels/bank-auth.txt), where 274 total usages of `x/auth` were found in `x/bank`, 50 of which are in production code and 224 in test.
+A recent dependency report for `bank -> auth` found that 274 total usages of `auth` in `bank`, 50 of which are in production code and 224 in test.
 This tight coupling may suggest that either the modules should be merged, or refactoring is required to abstract references to the core types tying the modules together.
 It could also indicate that these modules should be tested together in integration tests beyond mocked unit tests.

 In some cases setting up a test case for a module with many mocked dependencies can be quite cumbersome and the resulting test may only show that the mocking framework works as expected